 How to Fix OnePlus 5 Battery Life Problems

-This could be due to a lot of things but is likely an app that isn’t working right with Android 7.1 Nougat.
-We recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
+However, for everyone else, we have a few suggestions.
+Most likely, it’s an app that doesn’t play nice with Oreo.
+We also recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.

 However, the best route is to head into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen is at the top.
 If there’s an app at the top, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.